In the Service of Saena Sephar: Plot summary

-In the Service of Saena Sephar is a solo scenario in which the hero must discover and disarm a magical "time bomb" device hidden in a castle before time runs out.
+In the Service of Saena Sephar is a solo adventure scenario in which the player character needs to search a castle to find and disarm a magical device before the allotted time to do so runs out.
 The adventure is set on the island of Andriana, currently co-ruled by three chieftains.
 The player takes on the role of Aleste of Flyes, who learns that one of the co-rulers, Haerne, has set a magical device to explode and kill the two other chieftains; this will allow Haerne to assume total control of the island.
 The player's mission is to prevent Haerne from taking power, either by disarming the bomb or by other means.

 The player starts the adventure at Scene 1.
 There are 602 more scenes — the choice the player makes at the end of each scene determines the path taken through the book, ultimately leading to success or failure.
 The adventure can be replayed by the same player, making different choices at various times to see how the adventure then plays out.